Spoilers for The Wheel of Time (books series and upcoming television series) and Dune (pan-media franchise).

 in all but name) and so is not intrinsic to creation, so said insanity is not comparable with the sexist tropes at play.

-The result is that much of the relationship “drama” that comes about is a metaphysically-enforced inability for anyone to spit out or think about what they really mean; mind-bogglingly juvenile behaviour of almost everyone towards everyone and everything else; much female nudity; a constant dynamic of people trying to control, rather than equitably relate to, their peers; and a bizarre and ritualized dynamic to all relationships in which men run almost everything BUT! the book is quick to point out WOMEN HAVE LOTS OF POWER REALLY, LOOK AT HOW THEY PULL THE STRINGS BEHIND THE SCENES, THOSE TREACHEROUS WENCHES!
+The result is that much of the relationship “drama” that comes about is a metaphysically-enforced inability for anyone to spit out or think about what he or she really means; mind-bogglingly juvenile behaviour of almost everyone towards everyone and everything else; much female nudity; a constant dynamic of people trying to control, rather than equitably relate to, their peers; and a bizarre and ritualized dynamic to all relationships in which men run almost everything BUT! the book is quick to point out WOMEN HAVE LOTS OF POWER REALLY, LOOK AT HOW THEY PULL THE STRINGS BEHIND THE SCENES, THOSE TREACHEROUS WENCHES!
 SEE?
 NOT SEXIST!
 AND ANYWAY THEY LIKE BEING TOUCHED BY STRANGERS WHILST AT WORK!.
 This dynamic extends into romantic relationships, in which the resolution of disputes often resolves around men spanking women to teach them how to behave – except for those occasions when a man is raped by his female captors – and as a stereotypically repressed Briton, I really do not want to think about what that says about the author.

 Actually, come to think of it, despite how hormonal all the male protagonists and female

 set-dressing minor characters seem to be, there is, in many ways, a mysterious lack of sex, magical foursomes aside.